kieker-monitoring/kieker/kieker-examples/userguide/ch3-4--custom-components/README.txt

 the 'java' tool using the following commands:

 -UNIX-like systems:
- $ java -cp BookstoreApplication.jar:lib/kieker-1.11-SNAPSHOT_emf.jar kieker.examples.userguide.ch3and4bookstore.Starter
+ $ java -cp BookstoreApplicationMonitoringAnalysis.jar:lib/kieker-1.11-SNAPSHOT_emf.jar kieker.examples.userguide.ch3and4bookstore.Starter
 - Windows:
- $ java -cp BookstoreApplication.jar;lib\kieker-1.11-SNAPSHOT_emf.jar kieker.examples.userguide.ch3and4bookstore.Starter
+ $ java -cp BookstoreApplicationMonitoringAnalysis.jar;lib\kieker-1.11-SNAPSHOT_emf.jar kieker.examples.userguide.ch3and4bookstore.Starter

-Alternatively, you can compile the sources and start the application using 'ant' with the given 'build.xml' file:
+Alternatively, you can compile the sources and start the application using 'gradle' with the given 'build.gradle' file:

+Run example:
+ $ gradle runMonitoringAndAnalysis

+In order to re-compile the sources into BookstoreApplicationMonitoringAnalysis.jar, run the following command:
- $ ant run
+ $ gradle jar

 Please see Chapters 3 and 4 of the Kieker User Guide for details on this example.